 - It is also said that vocational education will be integrated into all schools and higher education institutions in a phased manner over the next decade.
 It says that by 2025, at least 50% of learners through the school and higher education system shall have exposure to vocational education.
 This is needed as textbook knowledge alone cannot take our children to heights.

-Hope this article that outlined what is new education policy helped you understand NEP better.
+Hope this article outlined what is the National Education Policy helped you understand NEP better.

 Stay tuned to get the latest information about the education sector, to learn about the future of teaching and more.